EOSIO/eos/contracts/enumivo.msig/README.md

    Storage changes are billed to 'proposer'

 Cancel a proposal
-## eosio.msig::cancel    proposer proposal_name canceler
+## enumivo.msig::cancel    proposer proposal_name canceler
    - **proposer** account proposing a transaction
    - **proposal_name** name of the proposal
    - **canceler** account canceling the transaction (only proposer can cancel not expired transaction)

 Execute a proposal
-## eosio.msig::exec    proposer proposal_name executer
+## enumivo.msig::exec    proposer proposal_name executer
    - **proposer** account proposing a transaction
    - **proposal_name** name of the proposal
    - **executer** account executing the transaction